google/clusterfuzzlite/docs/running_clusterfuzzlite.md

   explanation] for more details.

 - `fuzz-seconds`: Instructs ClusterFuzzLite on how long to spend fuzzing, in seconds.
 The default is 600 seconds.
+You should change to spend more time batch fuzzing or you can change if you'd like to spend more time code change fuzzing.

 - `sanitizer`: Determines sanitizer to build and run fuzz targets with.
 The choices are `'address'`, and `'undefined'`.
 The default is `'address'`.